r2dt-bio/R2DT/docs/index.md

 ## What is R2DT?

-The [R2DT software](https://github.com/RNAcentral/R2DT) automatically generates [RNA secondary structure](https://en.wikipedia.org/wiki/Nucleic_acid_secondary_structure) diagrams in consistent, reproducible and recongnisable layouts using a library of templates representing a wide range of RNAs.
+The [R2DT software](https://github.com/RNAcentral/R2DT) automatically generates [RNA secondary structure](https://en.wikipedia.org/wiki/Nucleic_acid_secondary_structure) diagrams in consistent, reproducible and recognisable layouts using a library of templates representing a wide range of RNAs.

 ## Try it now